msf4-0/ERPNext-Autocount-Integration/README.md

 - Installation guide refers to: https://github.com/msf4-0/IRPS-Autocount-Integration

+## Setup
+By default, the IP address is set to docker localhost with port of 8888 (http://host.docker.internal:8888).
+If the app is not running on main computer which installs Autocount software, users must configure the settings before using.

+1.

 ## Important Note
 Autocount ERPNext custom app may not validate data when being exported to Autocount software.
 The user must have basic knowledge of Autocount to avoid any error.